 - sleep apnea (breathing stops during sleep).

-To make sure you can safely take diazepam, tell your doctor if you have any of these other conditions:
+To make sure diazepam is safe for you, tell your doctor if you have any of these conditions:

 - open-angle glaucoma;